 Not all youth with disabilities are able to access employment-related services through DVR, TVR, DSB, or DDA.
 A limited additional option is Goodwill, which provides access to a virtual learning library.
 Students can take classes at their own pace for skills development.
 Employment skills, workplace readiness, interviewing skills and more are part of the training materials.
 To request further information, call 253-573-6507, or send an email to: firstname.lastname@example.org.

 Schools are responsible to track the outcomes of their special education services.
 Here’s an article to help families get ready to talk about how things are going: The School Might Call to Ask About a Young Adult’s Experience After High School: Here’s Help to Prepare

-A consideration for many families of youth with disabilities is whether lifelong benefits will be needed.
-Applying for social security just past the young person’s 18th birthday not only creates a pathway toward a cash benefit but enables the young person to access Medicaid (public health insurance) and various programs that depend on Medicaid eligibility.
+A consideration for many families of youth with disabilities is whether lifelong benefits are needed.
+Applying for social security just past the young person’s 18th birthday creates a pathway toward a cash benefit and enables the young person to access Medicaid (public health insurance) and various programs that depend on Medicaid eligibility.

 The Washington Initiative for Supported Employment (gowise.org) provides benefit planning information and resources through a program called BenefitU.